maxalone/docker-opensimulator/README.md

  - login page ==> http://external_ip:9000/?method=login

 Everything else no important at this moment.
 Press apply and then use info to log in.

+if running container in your own local computer you can directly used `Grid: localhost` without adding by Menu preferences

 ## More Info